new-foundation/newcoin-core-agent/README.md

 ```

 </details>
+\
+\
 ## 🚀 Quick start: Create a New Agent with a Single Command

-You can use `npx` to create a new project from a template.
+Use `npx` to create a new project from a template.
 The command has the following structure:

 ```bash
 npx @newcoin-core/agent --template <template-name> [project-name]
 ```

 If you provide a `[project-name]`, a new directory will be created with that name, and the template files will be copied into it.
 The `package.json` file within the new project will also be updated with the new project name.
 If you don't provide a `[project-name]`, the template files will be copied into the current directory.

+## Templates

 ### Ollama